OdinsPlasmaRifle/old.odinsplasmarifle.github.io/_posts/2015-09-20-vagrant-on-arch-linux-part-2.md

 ##Set up the Vagrant Box

 The first step is to either build or download the Vagrant config files for the Vagrant setup.
-For simplicities sake we'll be creating an Ubuntu Virtual Box that includes a LAMP stack.
+For simplicity's sake we'll be creating an Ubuntu Virtual Box that includes a LAMP stack.
 There are plenty pre-compiled vagrant files for Ubuntu 14 but for this exmaple we will use the following repository:

     https://github.com/mattandersen/vagrant-lamp